-The Company will expect the Trading Party to implement communication links for EDT using one or more of the circuit types described in Appendix A.
+National Grid ESO will expect the Trading Party to implement communication links for EDT using one or more of the circuit types described in Appendix A.

-Where a Trading Party provides an Alternate Route, it is recommended that this terminates on geographically separate Company premises to the Main Route, with onward linking via The Company Operational WAN.
+Where a Trading Party provides an Alternate Route, it is recommended that this terminates on geographically separate National Grid ESO premises to the Main Route, with onward linking via the National Grid ESO Operational WAN.

-Participants who do not wish to provide an Alternate Route may wish to utilise an ISDN (Integrated Services Digital Network) service as their Main Route, rather than an MPLS Circuit.
-This is because an
+Participants who do not wish to provide an Alternate Route may wish to utilise an ISDN service as their Main Route, rather than an MPLS Circuit.
+This is because an ISDN service, which operates as a dialup link, may be rapidly reconfigured to communicate with alternative National Grid ESO sites, such as the National Grid ESO DR site.
+In contrast to this, it would take a period of weeks to establish a new Dedicated Circuit to the National Grid ESO DR site.